*this post may contain affiliate links at no additional cost to you*

 And I think we ended up having 10 Christmas trees in total around the gym.
 I would have put up more if I could have rounded more up…

 So back to the program!
-As people entered the gym they could help themselves to hot chocolate (of course!) and christmas cookies. (each family was asked to bring a plate of their favorite holiday cookies which they could enter into the contest if they wanted).
+As people entered the gym they could help themselves to hot chocolate (of course!) and christmas cookies. (each family was asked to bring a plate of their favorite holiday cookies which they could enter into the contest if they wanted.
+These amazing gingerbread cookies from Bless this Mess would be perfect!).
 Unfortunately I only have a photo of the buffet table from before the party:

-On the buffet table I displayed the polar express subway art I had made in frames.
-Adults could socialize & eat and the kids got to go to Santa’s Workshop which we had set up in the back of the gym while we waiting for everyone to finish their journey to the north pole.
+On the buffet table I displayed the polar express subway art I had made in frames (available in the party bundle) Adults could socialize & eat and the kids got to go to Santa’s Workshop which we had set up in the back of the gym while we waiting for everyone to finish their journey to the north pole.

 The Young Women had prepared 3 great crafts (coloring book, candy train & north pole out of popscile stick) for the kiddos and dressed up as elfs to help them during the party.